jerryhgladinet/docs/deploy/source/chapter04.rst

     * Internet Information Server 7/8/10 (IIS)
     * .Net Framework 4.5+
     * ASP.NET
-    * MySQL, Microsoft SQL Server or Microsoft SQL Server Express
+    * PostgreSQL, MySQL, Microsoft SQL Server or Microsoft SQL Server Express

 The base operating system can be either:

-    - Windows Server 2008 R2
+    - Windows Server 2022
-    - Windows Server 2012, Windows Server 2012 R2 or
+    - Windows Server 2019
     - Windows Server 2016
-    - Windows Server 2019

-We recommend Windows Server 2012/2012 R2/2016/2019 since .Net Framework 4.5+ comes directly with these newer server OS platforms.
+We recommend Windows Server 2022/2019/2016 since .Net Framework 4.5+ comes directly with these newer server OS platforms.
-It is easier and faster to install CentreStack software on Windows Server 2012/2012 R2 or on Windows Server 2016/2019.
+It is easier and faster to install CentreStack software on Windows Server 2022/2019/2016.

 .. note::